 - Vandalism

-- Riot
+- Windstorms

 How Much Condo Insurance Do You Need?

 Condo insurance usually provides $100,000 in liability coverage.
-Typically, you have the option to increase this to up to $500,000.
-If you are sued, your investments, savings, vehicles, and other assets are at risk.
+Typically, you have the option to increase this amount to up to $500,000.
+If you get sued, your investments, savings, vehicles, and other assets are at risk.
 Consider purchasing enough liability protection to cover the cost of all your assets.
 If this amount exceeds $500,0000, consider purchasing an umbrella policy.

 How Much Does Condo Insurance Cost?